sleepielle/Portfolio/app/posts/api-authentication-strategies.md

 //Se van encadenando varias animaciones: primero se establece la opacidad, luego se mueve a una posición y finalmente se genera un pequeño "bote" (la propiedad y varía entre 0, 16 y vuelve a 0).
 ```

+## OAuth 2.0 and Beyond555

+For more complex applications, especially those involving third-party integrations or delegated access, **OAuth 2.0** is the standard.
+It allows users to authorize apps without sharing passwords, using access tokens and refresh tokens to maintain sessions.
+Services like Google, GitHub, and Facebook use OAuth for login and API access.

+Other strategies include **session-based authentication** (more common in traditional web apps) and **HTTP Basic Auth**, which is rarely used due to its simplicity and lack of security over non-HTTPS connections.
+Choosing the right method depends on your app's architecture, level of sensitivity, and user experience goals.

+## OAuth 2.0 and Beyond444

+For more complex applications, especially those involving third-party integrations or delegated access, **OAuth 2.0** is the standard.
+It allows users to authorize apps without sharing passwords, using access tokens and refresh tokens to maintain sessions.
+Services like Google, GitHub, and Facebook use OAuth for login and API access.

+Other strategies include **session-based authentication** (more common in traditional web apps) and **HTTP Basic Auth**, which is rarely used due to its simplicity and lack of security over non-HTTPS connections.
+Choosing the right method depends on your app's architecture, level of sensitivity, and user experience goals.

+## OAuth 2.0 and Beyond33

+For more complex applications, especially those involving third-party integrations or delegated access, **OAuth 2.0** is the standard.
+It allows users to authorize apps without sharing passwords, using access tokens and refresh tokens to maintain sessions.
+Services like Google, GitHub, and Facebook use OAuth for login and API access.

+Other strategies include **session-based authentication** (more common in traditional web apps) and **HTTP Basic Auth**, which is rarely used due to its simplicity and lack of security over non-HTTPS connections.
+Choosing the right method depends on your app's architecture, level of sensitivity, and user experience goals.